Farmers wear a lot of different hats! Check out these 5 roles farmers play and remember to thank a farmer for all their hard work!

 Play the My American Farm game “Equipment Engineer” and learn about the types of equipment farmers use all over the world!

-CC Image courtesy of U.S. Department of Agriculture on Flickr
+CC BY 2.0 Image courtesy of U.S. Department of Agriculture on Flickr

 Farmers and ranchers that raise livestock need to be able to be able to take care of their animals and make sure the animals are healthy.
 They must recognize disease and sickness in animals and know how to give sick animals medicine.
 They also need to know how to assist in the birth of animals.
 Ranchers work closely with veterinarians to give each animal a good quality of life!